 Hollyhock Lane is run by owner Julie Annis, who works on all the designs and stationery illustration, and is constantly scheming up new invitations and ideas.
 New to the team is Faye, who’s important role is getting all the behind the scenes admin jobs done!

-Hollyhock Lane is a small stationery studio run by artist and designer Julie Annis based on the South coast in Lewes, East Sussex.
-She creates beautiful and unique, hand-drawn and handpainted designs that can be personalised for your wedding, but also offers a bespoke service, for couples who want something truly unique and hand crafted for their big day.
+Hollyhock Lane is a small stationery studio run by artist and designer Julie Annis based in Lewes, East Sussex, providing services nationally and internationally.
+She creates beautiful and unique, hand drawn and hand painted designs that can be personalised for your wedding, but also offers a custom service, for couples who want something truly unique and hand crafted for their big day.

 Having studied fine art at art college in Edinburgh, and then working as a graphic designer for 10 years following that, in 2012 I felt it was time to combine my two talents and create a wedding stationery company that specialised in artistic and illustrated invitations.
 My vision is for each couple I work with to have an invitation suite which is an artistic expression of their day, a work of art to cherish and keep.